 Prerequisites in Amazon Web Services

-Make sure that the account you will be using to create the EKS cluster has the appropriate permissions.
-Referring to the official EKS documentation for details.
+To set up a cluster on EKS, you will need to set up an Amazon VPC (Virtual Private Cloud).
+You will also need to make sure that the account you will be using to create the EKS cluster has the appropriate permissions.
+For details, refer to the official guide on Amazon EKS Prerequisites.

 Create the EKS Cluster